Zion National Park with Kids: 8 Easy Hikes + Tips

 Read More

-We have combined our experience from family trip to Zion with our experience booking family friendly hotels around the world to come up with the best family-friendly Zion accommodations.
+We have combined our experience from family trip to Zion National Park with our experience booking family-friendly hotels around the world to come up with the best family-friendly Zion accommodations.

 What to Bring to Zion National Park with Kids

 The most important consideration when visiting Zion National Park with kids is to protect them against the sun.
-For sun protection we recommend kids wear hiking hats and sunscreen, while carrying hydration packs for the adults and kids will help keep everyone hydrated.
+For sun protection we recommend kids wear hiking hats and sunscreen, while carrying a water bladder will help keep the entire family properly hydrated.

 The National Parks Service Junior Ranger program encourages kids to pick up 3 pieces of garbage on every hike.
 Wouldn’t it be great if everyone did that?
-At a minimum, bring a small garbage bag to carry out your own trash, and even better carry out someone else’s too.
+At a minimum, bring a small garbage bag to carry out your own trash, but it’s even better to carry out someone else’s too.

 If you plan on doing a lot of hiking in Zion with your kids, take a moment to check out our Tips for Hiking with Kids and the Best Hiking Gear for Kids.
 The miles will go faster and you’ll all have more fun with these hiking songs for kids.